HypertextAssassin0273/Google_IT_Automation_with_Python/c2_python_operating_system/m1_getting_your_python_on/graded_assessment/readme.md

-## Qwiklabs Assessment: Working with Python Scripts
+## Qwiklabs Assessment: Working with Python Scripts [update: replaced with normal quiz]

 In this lab, you'll first have to fix an incorrect Python script.